April 6-8, 2018

 This workshop is limited to 22 participants, early registration is encouraged.

-CME Credits: Up to 6 hours AMA PRA Category 1 Credit™ is available.
+CME Credits: Up to 6 hours AMA PRA Category 1 Credit™.

 Workshop Times: Attendees are encourage to arrive anytime after 2 pm on Friday, April 6th.
 The program begins at 4:30 pm and ends at 1:45 pm on Sunday, April 8.